l'auteur

 Digital image capture with silicon detectors has been widely used for

-of the 1990's that photographers have started to know and use digital
+end of the 1990's that photographers have started to know and use

-image sensors.
-At a first glance, photographers were not happy with
+digital image sensors.
+At a first glance, photographers were not happy

-mediocre results in terms of very limited resolution (not enough pixels in
+with mediocre results in terms of very limited resolution (not enough

-the image) and they did not realise at first the considerable improvement
+pixels in the image) and they did not realise at first the considerable

-of silicon detectors over film in terms of noise, low light-level
+improvement of silicon detectors over film in terms of noise, low

-words, the limited available number of pixels in digital sensors offered
+control.
+In other words, the limited available number of pixels in

 In this series of 3 articles, Henri Gaud will start by what was clearly

-contrast and ISO sensitivity management issues in a silicon image detector
+and contrast and ISO sensitivity management issues in a silicon image

-associated with a camera-level proprietary software.
-In a second article,
+detector associated with a camera-level proprietary software.
+In a

-Henri Gaud will examine on real images different possibilities offered by
+second article, Henri Gaud will examine on real images different

-various ISO settings in the field followed various different post-processing
+possibilities offered by various ISO settings in the field followed

 Preliminary Technical Note